A weekend in Arnside: 8 fantastic things to do

 Read next: Exploring the shores of Slovenia’s Lake Bohinj

-3. Try the fantastic Arnside fish and chips
+3. Tuck into dinner from the fantastic Arnside fish and chips shop

 No trip to the seaside is complete without tucking into a classic fish and chips.
 Arnside boasts one of the best “chippies” around, attracting diners from near and far.
 Queues that stretch around the corner are not unheard of at busy times.
 The small shop’s busy schedule is testimony to the enduring popularity of this local favourite.